MicrosoftDocs/cloud-adoption-framework/docs/govern/enforce-cloud-governance-policies.md

 Use cloud management and governance tools to automate compliance with governance policies.
 These tools can help in setting up guardrails, monitoring configurations, and ensuring compliance.
 To set up automated enforcement, follow these recommendations:

 - *Start with a small set of automated policies*.
-Begin automating compliance on a minimal set of essential cloud governance policies.
+Automate compliance on a small set of essential cloud governance policies.
 Implement and test automation to avoid operational disruptions.
-Expand your list of automated enforcement when ready.
+Expand your list of automated enforcement controls when ready.

 - *Use cloud governance tools*.
 Use the tools available in your cloud environment to enforce compliance.
 Azure's primary governance tool is [Azure Policy](/azure/governance/policy/overview).
 Supplement Azure Policy with [Microsoft Defender for Cloud](/azure/defender-for-cloud/defender-for-cloud-introduction) (security), [Microsoft Purview](/purview/purview) (data), [Microsoft Entra ID Governance](/entra/id-governance/identity-governance-overview) (identity), [Azure Monitor](/azure/azure-monitor/overview) (operations), [management groups](/azure/governance/management-groups/overview) (resource management), [infrastructure as code (IaC)](/devops/deliver/what-is-infrastructure-as-code) (resource management), and configurations within each Azure service.